 - Vanilla.
 You can use vanilla extract (here’s how to make it homemade) or liquid vanilla stevia.

 - Cocoa Powder.
-Dutch-process cocoa powder is my favorite but any rich chocolate will do.
+Dutch-process cocoa powder is my favorite, but any rich chocolate will do.
+You could also stir in a Tablespoon of white chocolate chips if you prefer a white peppermint mocha.

-A Peppermint Mocha Latte can be made in 3 easy steps.
+Peppermint mocha drinks can be made in 3 easy steps.

 Step 1.
 Brew coffee.

 Step 2.
-Add peppermint, vanilla, cocoa powder, stevia or optional maple syrup, and cream.
+Add peppermint, vanilla, cocoa powder, stevia or optional maple syrup, and cream or milk.

 Step 3.
 Stir to enjoy.